fordesmith/risk_engine_cluster/README.md

 This directory contains the helper code for compiling the risk engine and for setting up a cluster to calculate portfolio risk using a HT condor cluster.

-STATUS UPDATE 19 Oct - the compile, image creation and cluster set up works, however the HT Condor job doesn't yet run.
+STATUS UPDATE - working on a Kubernetes cluster deployment (not working yet).

-The **risk_compiler** folder has two shell scripts for Debian9 and Centos7.
+The **risk_compiler** folder has a shell script for Centos 8.

 The **cluster** folder has a makefile that drives most of the commands you perform.
 The commands in the makefile are mostly wrappers around gcloud commands.
 The sample code has directories for the following: